Gift-World/Bank-of-Flatiron/README.md

-# Getting Started with Create React App
+# BANK OF FLATIRON

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

+### Description

+- This application enables users to add transactions , delete and keep track of them

+### Prerequisites

+1. A reliable laptop or computer with at least 8GB RAM , core i5, 500GB HDD and stable internet access.
+2. A web browser capable of running JavaScript such as _Chrome_.
+3. An Operating System preferably Linux or Windows 10+.
+4. A text editor capable of running JavaScript such as Visual Studio Code or Sublime Text.

-## Available Scripts
+## Installation

-In the project directory, you can run:
+To use this repo, follow these steps:

+### Alternative One

+1. Open the terminal/CLI on your computer.

+2. Clone the repository by running the following command:

+            git@github.com:Gift-World/Bank-of-Flatiron.git

+3. Change directory to the repo folder:

+        cd Bank-of-Flatiron

+4. Open it in your Text Editor by running the command:

+        code .

-### `npm start`
+### Alternative Two

+- On the top right corner of this page there is a button labelled Fork.

+- Click on Fork to create a copy of the repository to your github account.

+- Follow the process described in Alternative One above.

+### Runing the application

+1. On Vs Code terminal, run `npm install`

+2. Run the command `npm start` to start the server on your default browser.

-Runs the app in the development mode.\
+- This runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+- The page will reload when you make changes.\
   You may also see any lint errors in the console.

-### `npm test`
+3. Run `npm test`

-Launches the test runner in the interactive watch mode.\
+- This Launches the test runner in the interactive watch mode.\
   See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+## Author

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+- Charles Gift